 Good listings should also always include high-resolution photos of your home.
 These should be done after the home is ready for sale, with as few of your decorations and personal affects as possible in the photo.
 The photos should also be focussed on things buyers want to see - not necessarily what you want to show.
 For example, buyers are typically interested in the kitchen, bathrooms, bedrooms, living room, and street-veiw exterior - if you have a spacious laundry room that really adds to quality of life at your home, that's fine, but save it for listings details or the home tour.

-If you're Internet savvy, you can use a variety of other tools to augment your listing, such as popular listings sites like Trulia and Zillow, classified sites like craigslist and Google Base, and vFlyers.
+If you're Internet savvy, you can use a variety of other tools to augment your listing, such as popular listings sites like Trulia and Zillow, classified sites like craigslist and vFlyers.

 A little extra work on your listing can pay off big when the buyers come calling, so take your time, make sure your property looks as good as it can, then go get your reward on the market.

 Listing With TAREG of RE/MAX Advantage

 Probably the best case scenario is when you actually list your home for sale with TAREG of RE/MAX Elite.
-We will be able to feature your home by price, location and pictures as well as making sure your home is marketed directly to our extensive data base of buyers looking to secure a new home in the Nashville area.
+We will be able to feature your home by price, location and pictures as well as making sure your home is marketed directly to our extensive database of buyers looking to secure a home in the Nashville area.

 if you would like to talk to us about valuing and listing your home please use the form below